dchu096/dweeber/README.md

 # About Dweeber

-Need different bots for your music, moderation, role needs?
+Need different bots for your music, moderation, and role management needs?
 Dweeber is combining it into 1.

-It was a bot designed privately for MEmu discord server but decided to actually make it public to give it a try.
+It was a bot designed privately for the MEmu discord server but we decided to make it public to give it a try.

 The main features of this bot: